EVERSE-ResearchSoftware/RSQKit/pages/your_role/research_software_engineer.md

 - Software development: writing and maintaining code for research projects (prototyping, optimisation, refactoring)
 - Code quality and best practices: applying best practices like version control, testing, documentation, and continuous integration
 - Reproducibility & sustainability: ensuring research outputs are reproducible and software is maintainable
-- Training: educating researchers and early career RSEs on coding practices and tools
 - Data management: handling data wrangling, storage, format conversions, and pipeline automation
 - Performance optimisation: improving performance of simulations, analyses, or computational workflows
 - Tool integration: helping integrate existing tools and frameworks into research environments

-### Domain-specific tasks
+- Training: educating researchers and early career RSEs on coding practices and tools

-Soma example domain specific tasks of RSEs are listed below.
+Some example domain-specific tasks of RSEs are listed below.

 Life & health sciences: